-The risk management function is responsible for the monitoring, managing and reporting of risks to which AICL is exposed and for setting the overall risk management and strategic framework.
+The 1st line Management of the business have the primary responsibility for implementing the Risk Management system within the business, under the guidance of the CEO who is the designated Risk owner for the business, and this is supported by the 2nd line Risk function who provide guidance and oversight.
+The risk management function is also responsible for the monitoring, managing and reporting of risks to which AICL is exposed and for setting the overall risk management and strategic framework.
 It has the necessary authority, resources, expertise and access to all relevant information to carry out its activities.
 It has the right to obtain any records necessary to allow it to carry out its responsibilities and has the right to access to or with any member of staff or the AICL Board.